LiLin-biosoft/epiConv/README.md

 ```
 - `<prefix>`: the prefix of data.<br>
 - `<extsize>`: the same parameter in `MACS2 pileup`.
 For example, set `<extsize>` to 100 will make MACS2 extend each insertion from both directions by 100bp before pileup insertions.<br>
-- `<fraction of data retained>`:  the fraction of data you want to use in downstream analysis.
-Based on our preliminary analysis, this parameter need not to be accurately specified but should be close to the fraction of fragments from nucleosome-free regions.
+- `<fraction of data retained>`:  the fraction of data for downstream analysis.
+This parameter need not to be accurately specified but should be close to the fraction of fragments from nucleosome-free regions.
 For example, you can check the histogram of insertion length from 10X Genomics reporting summary to learn this parameter (the fraction of fragments in first peak in the histogram).

 For the PBMC dataset, we use the following command:
 ```